Rylan looking very serious outside of Catch One in 2023

 Me on Stage D of Roundabout Media

-Photos from on stage during Dream’s tour in 2023
+Photos from stage during Dream’s tour in 2023

-Between the clubs fueling my soul and post-production fueling my real life, I’m a 24 hour audio tech.
+Between live stages fueling my soul and post-production fueling the rest of my life, I’m a 24 hour audio tech.
 A word of advise from me?
 More interesting people take interest in more things.
 In order to be the right person at the right time, you have to be the wrong person at the wrong time a million times.
 There’s a lot of rejection in this game.
 You got to really know who you are and be willing to share it with others.

 Questions about my past or what I’ve done?
 Want to know more about me?
 Feel free to get in touch anytime at the contact information below!